PyTables/PyTables/doc/source/usersguide/optimization.rst

 Finally, and despite that the dataset is 3.1 GB in size, the memory consumption after the 6 queries is still less than 250 MB.
-That means that you can do queries of large, on-disk datasets with machines with much less RAM than the dataset and still get very good speed.
+That means that you can do queries of large, on-disk datasets with machines with much less RAM than the dataset and still get all the speed that the disk can provide (and then more; remember that Blosc2 can be faster than memory).

 You can see more info about Blosc2 and how it collaborates with HDF5 for achieving such a high I/O speed in our blog at: